CE-LCI2015/Diabolic-Magic-Squares/Documentation/README.md

 # Conclusions

 Prolog is a good lenguage for logical designs.
 It provides the a lot of tools to solve inferences that helps on decisions and mathematical algorithms.
+With logic programming we can code with backtracking simulating the human brain used in artificial intelligence.
+The uses of backtracking are limitless as we kniow, we can generate 384 matrices from premisas.

 # Suggestions and recommendations
 * Use a GUI Designer to improve the time of creation.